 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.

 While circumstances vary between students and their paths towards graduation (utilizing placement testing to fulfill required math or foreign language courses, fulfilling multiple General Studies requirements with one course, etc.), completing the courses listed in a major map fulfills all of the requirements for graduation.

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.

 Undergraduate students from western states who enroll in this program are eligible for a discounted tuition rate.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-Students graduating from the program will have great career prospects in business, education, nongovernmental agencies, health care advocacy, public and government administration, mediation and advocacy.
+Students graduating from the program have great career prospects in business, education, government, nongovernmental agencies,law, health care advocacy, public and government administration, mediation and advocacy.